Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph

-In this subsection, we focus on the beyond-accuracy performance of the compared models, evaluating them against metrics of Coverage, Serendipity, Diversity, and Novelty.
-From Table~\ref{tab:rq2}, PEARLM demonstrates noteworthy performance.
-On the ML1M dataset, PEARLM achieves a gain of 3.33\% and 19.2\% in terms of Serendipity when compared to the second (UCPR) and third-best performing (PLM) models respectively.
-Diversity and Novelty metrics align with the top models.
-For Coverage, the differences span from 25\% to 53\% when contrasted against the second (PLM) and the third-best competitor (UCPR, KGAT) respectively.
-In the LFM1M dataset, PEARLM displays a slight decrease of -1\% and a gain of 6.5\% in Serendipity when compared to PLM and CKE respectively.
-In terms of Diversity, a -6.35\% is observed against the top performer (PLM).
-Finally, for Coverage, PEARLM has a 73\% gain over PLM and 47\% compared to CKE, while Novelty remains on par with leading methods.
+In this subsection, we delve into the beyond-accuracy performance of the compared models, evaluating them against metrics of Coverage, Serendipity, Diversity, and Novelty.
+Table~\ref{tab:rq-combined} showcases PEARLM's noteworthy performance.
+On the ML1M dataset, PEARLM achieves a gain of 3.33\% in Serendipity compared to the second-best model (UCPR) and 19.2\% over the third-best (PLM).
+For Diversity and Novelty, PEARLM's metrics are aligned with the top-performing models.
+In terms of Coverage, the differences range from 25\% to 53\% when contrasted with the second-best (PLM) and the third-best competitors (UCPR, KGAT), respectively.
+On the LFM1M dataset, PEARLM exhibits a slight decrease of -1\% in Serendipity compared to PLM but gains 6.5\% over CKE.
+A decrease of 6.35\% in Diversity is noted against the top performer (PLM).
+However, for Coverage, PEARLM shows a 73\% improvement over PLM and 47\% over CKE, while Novelty remains competitive with the leading methods.

-While PEARLM does surpass the majority of methods across various metrics, it's worth noting that it does not universally outshine all models.
-Specifically, in some metrics, other models, notably from the same family as PEARLM like PLM, showed slightly better outcomes.
-This highlights the intricate trade-offs when optimising for multiple evaluation criteria and further emphasises the nuanced complexity of recommendation tasks \cite{10.1145/3523227.3547425}.
+While PEARLM surpasses the majority of methods across various metrics, it is important to note that it does not universally outperform all models.
+In certain metrics, other models, notably those from the same family as PEARLM, such as PLM, demonstrate slightly better results.
+This underscores the intricate trade-offs involved in optimising for multiple evaluation criteria and further emphasises the nuanced complexity of recommendation tasks \cite{10.1145/3523227.3547425}.

-Interestingly, the analysis of the results further reveals the distinct strengths of path reasoning methods and knowledge-aware models.
-As observed by previous studies \cite{10.1007/978-3-031-28241-6_1}, Path reasoning approaches like PGPR, UCPR, and CAFE tend to excel in Serendipity and Diversity, highlighting their capacity to provide novel and varied recommendations.
-On the other hand, knowledge-aware models such as CKE, CFKG, KGAT, generally have a higher performance in Coverage, Novelty, suggesting their ability to tap into a wide range of products and recommend less popular, yet relevant options.
+The analysis of the results also reveals the distinct strengths of path reasoning methods and knowledge-aware models.
+As observed in previous studies \cite{10.1007/978-3-031-28241-6_1}, path reasoning approaches like PGPR, UCPR, and CAFE tend to excel in Serendipity and Diversity, underscoring their ability to provide novel and varied recommendations.
+Conversely, knowledge-aware models such as CKE, CFKG, and KGAT generally perform better in Coverage and Novelty, suggesting their adeptness at tapping into a wide array of products and recommending less popular, yet relevant, options.